 The movement of the horse also provides sensory input to vestibular, proprioceptive, tactile, and visual systems, thereby facilitating changes in sensory integration and attentional skills.
 As the horse moves through geometric figures and changes of tempo or gait, the patient must make adjustments to their own posture in order to maintain an upright, balanced position.
 The movement of the horse cannot be duplicated by any piece of equipment.
 During a equine therapy session, the patient can be placed in a variety of positions (facing forward, facing sideways in side-sit, facing backwards, lying prone over the barrel of the horse, lying supine over the barrel of the horse, etc.).
 Each position targets specific cognitive and physical systems.

 NCEFT has developed a social story to prepare patients for their first visit to NCEFT.
-Our social story provides visual support when introducing your child to our facility, and the concepts/skills associated with hippotherapy.
+Our social story provides visual support when introducing your child to our facility, and the concepts/skills associated with equine-assisted therapy.
 By breaking down therapy sessions into easy-to-understand steps and images, we hope to assist your child in understanding each situation and planning appropriate responses.
 Follow the link to review NCEFT’s social story prior to your child’s evaluation at NCEFT.

-Physical Therapy (PT): Physical therapists address gross motor ability by incorporating motor tasks during hippotherapy sessions to achieve functional outcomes in areas such as sitting independently, standing and walking.
+Physical Therapy (PT): Physical therapists address gross motor ability by incorporating motor tasks during therapy sessions to achieve functional outcomes in areas such as sitting independently, standing and walking.

 Occupational Therapy (OT): Occupational therapists incorporate fine motor tasks and sensory integration strategies to improve feeding, attentional and daily living skills.

 Speech-Language Therapy: Speech-language pathologists use equine movement to address the physiological systems supporting speech and language, promoting functional communication and correcting communication disorders.

-The American Hippotherapy Association, Inc. recently developed two introductory presentations about hippotherapy, one for families and one for medical professionals (follow the links here or below to view them).
+The American Hippotherapy Association, Inc. recently developed two introductory presentations about equine-assisted therapy, one for families and one for medical professionals (follow the links here or below to view them).
 The presentations provide information about: